Tuskiurhil/Barcode-Generator/README.md

 Change the following lines:
 {"module_width":0.35, "module_height":16, "font_size": 25, "text_distance": 0.85, "quiet_zone": 0})

+and

+dsize=(158,100) on line 34 where X, Y is the width and height of the final image.

 ## Planned Features

 The planned features are in no particular order